 The first thing you notice when you come in is this intense smell of cake – grandma style.
 Second thing: the friendliness of the girl behind the counter.
 She has a frank and welcoming smile and the very fact she is baking cake makes her adorable.
 Finally, ( in case you didn’t know it in advance): everything here is vegan.
 This is like you’re jumping into a witch-free version of Hansel and Gretel’s tale.

-Having lived next door ( now I live three streets further), it is really special to have Koffie ende Koeck as your neighborhood cafe.
+Having lived next door ( now I live three streets further), it is really special to have Koffie ende Koeck as your neighbourhood cafe.
 I’ve been on the “vegetarian side” for more than a decade now, and above all, there’s nothing I support more than small local businesses.
 Those with real-people-with-a-heart behind them.
 Chatting with Maartje – the adorable girl, who happens to be the owner of the place – was inevitable, after so many mornings spent reading ( and working) there.
 I learned that, yes, she bakes & cooks everything herself, and on-site.
 And she sketched all the business herself as well – from scratch -, a plan which was actually rewarded with a prize for its sustainability.

 The location has the best of both worlds: it is quiet but it has a view to the buzzing Westergasfabriek.
 Home-made baked goods and coffee ( from Bocca) do the rest ( there’s a lunch menu as well).
 Specialty of the house, you ask?
 Well, I don’t want to gossip but I heard the cinnamon rolls are Maartje’s latest success.
-Koffie ende Koeck gathers a very dedicated community of people who come there specially for its vegan delicacies.
+Koffie ende Koeck gathers a very dedicated community of people who come here especially for its vegan delicacies.
 I particularly see a whole new generation of girls taking their mothers out for lunch.
 Wait a minute.
 I think I already know where I am going to take my mother to high tea this coming Christmas.